jespernwulff/alphaN/README.md

 Here is an example: We are planning to run a linear regression model with 1000 observations.
 We thus set `n = 1000`.
-The default `BF` is 1 meaning that we want to avoid Lindley’s paradox, i.e. we just want the null and the alternative to be at least equally likely when we reject the null.
+The default `BF` is 1 meaning that we want to avoid Lindley’s paradox, i.e., we just want the null and the alternative to be at least equally likely when we reject the null.